goat-community/goat-docs/docs/map/filter.md

 # Filter

 The **Filter** can be used to limit the data that is visible on the map.
-You can thereby either filter by **logic expression** (e.g. only vizualizing supermarkets with a certain name) or by **spatial expression** (e.g. only show points within a specific bounding box).
+You can thereby either filter by **logic expression** (e.g. only visualizing supermarkets with a certain name) or by **spatial expression** (e.g. only showing points within a specific bounding box).

 <div style={{ display: 'flex', flexDirection: 'column', alignItems: 'center' }}>